5 Helpful / 0 Not

 - The course is nestled within a state park, which means a lot of other people are walking around, and there is no guarantee that they will understand what you are doing there.
 Occasionally, you might have to patiently explain to someone why you didn't want your disc thrown back to you.

-- Despite the picturesque landscape, it began to feel repetitive to my mind until I arrived to the open-air holes.
+- Despite the picturesque landscape, it began to feel repetitive to my mind until I arrived to the more open holes.
 Grand elevation challenges and fun little hikes between holes do not make a person forget that they are still surrounded by trees in all directions.

 Pros: Tough holes, good variety